norceresearch/pargo/README.md

-# What is Argus?
+# What is Pargo?

-Argus is a lightweight Python library for creating Argo Workflows.
+Pargo is a lightweight Python library for creating Argo Workflows.
 Key features:

 - Generate manifests that can be synced to Argo Workflows using GitOps such as Flux or ArgoCD.
 - Generate cron-templates when schedules is provided for scheduled execution.